Decline and Fall

-Decline and Fall is a novel by the English author Evelyn Waugh, first published in 1928.
+Decline and Fall is the first novel by the English author Evelyn Waugh, first published in 1928.
 It was Waugh's first published novel; an earlier attempt, titled The Temple at Thatch, was destroyed by Waugh while still in manuscript form.
-Decline and Fall is based, in part, on Waugh's schooldays at Lancing College, undergraduate years at Hertford College, Oxford, and his experience as a teacher at Arnold House in north Wales.
+Decline and Fall is based, in part, on Waugh's schooldays at Lancing College, undergraduate years at Hertford College, Oxford, and his experience as a teacher at Arnold House, a former private school in north Wales.
 It is a social satire that employs the author's characteristic black humour in lampooning various features of British society in the 1920s.

+The novel was written at Plas Dulas in north Wales, while staying with the archaeologist Richard MacGillivray Dawkins.
+In 1925, he taught at Arnold House preparatory school, nearby in the village of Llanddulas, and his experience during this time influenced the fictional school Llanabba Castle in the novel.